 - The Need for Speed: We want to get our purchase appraisals back as quickly as possible, and ordering and paying for the appraisal immediately ensures that we get stellar service.

-In contrast, almost all other lenders prepare disclosures and wait for them to come back signed before charging the borrower and then ordering the appraisal (b/c borrowers cannot be charged for anything before disclosures are signed).
+In contrast, almost all other lenders prepare disclosures and wait for them to come back signed before charging the borrower and then ordering the appraisal (because borrowers cannot be charged for anything before disclosures are signed).

 This saves lenders money but it can easily delay an appraisal by as much as a week.

-As a result of our policy, we end up “eating” the cost of five to ten appraisals every month, but it is worth it b/c we get far better service and much happier clients (and then more repeat business).
+As a result of our policy, we end up “eating” the cost of five to ten appraisals every month, but it is worth it because we get far better service and much happier clients (and then more repeat business).